-When I traveled to Mexico City to visit my friend Charlene back in 2013, I was interested in immersing myself in various aspects of Mexican culture.
+When I traveled to Mexico City in 2013, I was interested in immersing myself in various aspects of Mexican culture.

 Experiencing a Limpia (Spiritual Cleansing) in Mexico City

-After a couple of minutes it was my turn to go experience the ritualistic limpia ceremony.
-As I approached and Aztec shaman healer, he removed the pile of herbs from my hands and began to rub my forehead down with them.
+A few minutes later, it was my turn to experience the ritualistic limpia ceremony.
+As I approached an Aztec shaman healer, he removed the pile of herbs from my hands and began to rub my forehead down with them.
 There was not much speaking that occurred between the shaman and myself outside of him asking if I spoke Spanish, to which I replied that I spoke a little bit.

-The shaman proceed to rub the herbs around my entire body, and as he was doing so he held a large silver cup full of smoke in his hand that he blew toward me.
+The shaman proceeded to rub the herbs around my entire body, and as he was doing so, he held a large silver cup full of smoke in his hand that he blew toward me.
 I would later find out that the rubbing of the herbs signified evil and hostile forces being expelled from my body as my spirit was provided with strength.

 As the limpia ritual came to an end, the shaman instructed me to stomp on the herbs, which signified crushing the evil and hostile forces that had just been eliminated from my body.